Yingkou Liaoning, China Travel Guide

 Larger hotels, especially those in Bayuquan, often accommodate group bookings and can set up facilities for tours or events.

 Serviced apartments or apartment rentals exist for longer stays.
-They are not widely advertised for foreign tourists and typically cater to local residents or business visitors.
+They aren't widely advertised for international visitors and generally cater to local residents or business visitors.

-Registration requirements for foreigners are a consideration for extended apartment stays.
+Registration requirements for foreigners are a thought for extended apartment stays.
 All foreign visitors must register their accommodation with local authorities.

 Direct communication with landlords or agents might be in Chinese, making translation assistance helpful.